tarun91vas/Web-Crawler/readme.md

 ## Web Crawler
 Crawler class scrapes the data from the start url until given depth of traversal.
-It return a dictionary of crawled url as key and its html content as value.
-This class can be used as starter for creating search applications or any other analytics project.
+It returns a dictionary of crawled url as key and its html content as value.
+This class can be used as a starter for creating search applications or any other analytics project.

 ###### Working:
 Given a base url, it will crawl/scrape all the pages linked to it for a given depth of crawling.The useful information from the scraped data can be extracted by specifying appropriate regular expressions.

 #### Project setup
-A sample web has been provided for proof of concept and testing.
+A sample web has been provided for the proof of concept and testing.
 Sample web consists of combination of relative and absolute urls along with loops in the web.
-Crawler class has been tested on above such common scenarios of the web.
+Crawler class has been tested on above such commonly encountered scenarios of the web.
 Files can be served using simple python HTTP Server

 ```sh
 $ cd sample_web
 $ python -m SimpleHTTPServer 8000
 ```

-Browse sample on
+Browse sample web on `http://localhost:8000/page1.html`
-`http://localhost:8000/page1.html`

 > **Warning:**